A model for the canonical algebras of bimodules type (1, 4) over truncated polynomial rings

 \section{Introduction}

 Canonical algebras were introduced by Ringel~\cite{Ri90} in the context of tame algebras.
 They play a prominent role in representation theory.
-Happel showed in~\cite{Ha01} that every $\F$-linear hereditary abelian category with certain finiteness conditions is derived equivalent to the category of representations of a canonical algebra (defined in terms of a quiver with relations), when $\F$ is an algebraically closed field.
+Happel showed in~\cite{Ha01} that every $\F$-linear hereditary abelian category with certain finiteness conditions is derived equivalent to the category of representations of a canonical algebra (defined in terms of a quiver with relations) when $\F$ is an algebraically closed field.
 Later, Happel and Reiten were able to lift the restriction of $\F$ being an algebraically closed field in \cite{HR02} by working with species and canonical algebras in the sense of Ringel~\cite{Ri90}.
 It is worth mentioning that canonical algebras, almost since their introduction, have been closely related to the study of sheaves on weighted projective lines.
 The case of algebraically closed fields is explored in~\cite{GL89}, while the general case is analyzed in \cite{Ku09}.

 Let $\F$ be a field.
-In \cite{GLS16} a new class of $\F$-algebras $H_\F(C,\,D,\,\Omega)$ was introduced.
-This allows, to some extent, to model representations of species as locally free modules over these algebras, where $\F$ can be an algebraically closed field.
+In \cite{GLS16}, a new class of $\F$-algebras, $H_\F(C,\,D,\,\Omega)$, was introduced.
+This allows, to some extent, to model representations of species as locally free modules over these algebras.
 These algebras are defined in terms of quivers with relations and are a generalization of the classical tensor algebras/species associated with modulated graphs.

-The aim of this work is to initiate the study of a similar model, in terms of quivers with relations, for canonical algebras of possibly non simply laced types.
+The aim of this work is to initiate the study of a similar model, in terms of quivers with relations, for canonical algebras of possibly non-simply laced types.